Sermon: Four Views of Christ (Part 3)

 Verses 4 and 5 warn us to check our own motivations and desires, because if there is a strong drive and ambition to accomplish, and in this case accrue wealth, then we are much more likely to fall into the trap of allowing ourselves to be used in an immoral scheme because of our desires.

 Verses 6-8 warn us to look beyond what is attractive to our senses and discern what is in the person's heart.
-It is evil, I in these verses, and you are being set up to be used for his ends all the while he is promising you riches—riches that, in the end, are going to cause you grief.
+It is evil—in this case; in these verses—and you are being set up to be used for his ends all the while he is promising you riches—riches that, in the end, are going to cause you grief.

 All of these pieces of wisdom are true in a literal sense, but if one understands the food that is mentioned in the Proverbs to be figurative of what we are feeding our minds, then the Proverbs are warning us that what we take in is going to largely determine what we become.